TorchlightSoftware/particle/README.md

 The last case is particularly useful - if you mock out the client side data model you can allow front end developers to continue work unimpeded by the back end implementation.

-The Stream's implementation of this function accepts the following arguments:
+The Stream's 'register' function accepts the following arguments:

 * identity
 * a receiver method (messageName, event) - call this whenever you want to send the Collector data